 Please review the necessary reporting forms and step-by-step instructions of the reappraisal process.
+PVR has created a checklist for municipalities that outlines the steps to take before, during, and after a reappraisal.

-What Is a Reappraisal?
+What Is a Reappraisal

 There are four generally accepted reappraisal activities.

-- A complete reappraisal is a re-assessment of all town properties including the following:
+A complete reappraisal is a re-assessment of all town properties including the following:

-- interior property inspections
+interior property inspections

-- development of new land and building pricing schedules
+development of new land and building pricing schedules

-- adjustments and factors.
+adjustments and factors.

 The goal must be to implement new values for all properties that reflect 100% of fair market value.

-- Rolling reappraisal or (Cyclical Reappraisal) is a type of complete reappraisal.
+Rolling reappraisal or (Cyclical Reappraisal) is a type of complete reappraisal.
 What differentiates a rolling reappraisal from a complete reappraisal is that it is conducted and implemented over more than one year.

-- Statistical update is a revaluation of all town properties but unlike a complete reappraisal does not require on-site property inspections except to confirm validity of data for a sample of properties.
+Statistical update is a revaluation of all town properties but unlike a complete reappraisal does not require on-site property inspections except to confirm validity of data for a sample of properties.
 The goal must be to implement new values for all properties to reflect 100% of fair market value.
 If building permits are not required in your municipality and there is no program of systematic re-inspection of all property, this is likely not an acceptable method of establishing equitable values as any inequities that currently exist within the grand list may be magnified using a statistical update.

-- Partial reappraisal is a reappraisal activity that by design is targeted to either less than all properties in a town or adjustments to a limited number of factors that will result in a change of value but will generally not result in bringing the entire municipality to 100% market value.
+Partial reappraisal is a reappraisal activity that by design is targeted to either less than all properties in a town or adjustments to a limited number of factors that will result in a change of value but will generally not result in bringing the entire municipality to 100% market value.
 The goal of a partial reappraisal is to improve the appraisal equity among specific categories, types and/or neighborhoods of properties within a town by bringing them to approximately the same level of appraisal as the rest of the properties in that town.

 Approved Appraisers and Appraisal Firms